mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/basic_concepts.rst

 .. image:: /images/animation/Introduction_to_animation_walkcycle_02.gif
    :align: center

 From version 3.0 onwards, Krita got raster animation support.
-You can use the timeline, animation and onionskin dockers, plus Krita's amazing variety of brushes to do raster based animations, export those, and then turn them into movies or gifs.
+You can use the timeline, animation and onionskin dockers, plus Krita's amazing variety of brushes to do raster based animations, export those, and then turn them into movies or GIFs.

 Assistants, Grids and Guides
 ----------------------------